nvmcr/DataScience_HandBook/DBMS/README.md

       10. [SET Queries](#set-queries)
 # SQL
 ## Intro
+Most popular data model is a relational data model.
+SQL is the query language used.
+* What is a relational database?
+> A realtional database represents a collection of tables.
+For example, an university realtional database might have a table with `StudentId`, `Name`, `YearofPassing`, `GPA` and many other columns.
+There can be many other *related* tabes in that database.

 Structured Query Language (SQL) is a language designed for users to query, manipulate and transform data from a relational database.
 Biggest advantage of SQL is that it is efficient and scalable for large and complex databases.
 Popular SQL databases include: SQLite, MySQL, PostgreSQL, Oracle and Microsoft SQL Server.

 ## SELECT Queries